oracle-livelabs/developer/dev-ai-app-dev-telecommunication/user-story/user-story.md

     ![Select Bob Smith](./images/BobSmith.png =50%x*)

-2. Opening Bob Smith’s profile reveals his service request details—name, email, request ID, service address, requested bandwidth, and current order status.
-You will also be able to see the AI-powered analysis on the request, including a comprehensive evaluation and the top 3 recommendations with approval probability.
+2. Opening Bob Smith’s profile reveals his service request details—name, email, request type, company, and status.
+You will also be able to see the AI-powered analysis on the request, including a comprehensive evaluation and the top 3 requests with approval probability.

     ![Bob Smith AI generated recommendations](./images/Bob-Smith-AI.png =50%x*)